AI4Green/solvent_flashcards/README.md

 ```
 Please enter the CAS number for the solvent you wish to remove:
 ```
-All solvents can be removed by resetting the Solvent Guide.
+All added solvents can be removed by resetting the Solvent Guide.
 This can be done via:

 ```
 from solvent_guide.reset_solvents import reset_solvents